 A little Stinky Bay Session IPA History

 First, let’s quickly look at what an IPA is.
-It stands for India Pale Ale and there is a popular myth that it was first made in the eighteenth century by an enterprising English brewer called George Hodgson of the Bow Brewery in London.
-The story goes that to withstand the long sea journey shipping beer to the English troops and merchants in India he concocted a beer with a sufficiently high alcohol content and lots of hops to help prevent the beer from going off.
+It stands for India Pale Ale, and there is a popular myth that it was first made in the eighteenth century by an enterprising English brewer called George Hodgson of the Bow Brewery in London.
+The story goes that to withstand the long sea journey, shipping beer to the English troops and merchants in India, he concocted a beer with a sufficiently high alcohol content and lots of hops to help prevent the beer from going off.

-Unfortunately, the truth is a little more complicated, English brewers had already been successfully exporting other beers and ales around the globe.
-Dark beers like Porter are still popular in countries with hot climates from Sri Lanka to the West Indies.
+Unfortunately, the truth is a little more complicated.
+English brewers had already been successfully exporting other beers and ales around the globe.
+Dark beers like Porter are still popular in countries with hot climates, from Sri Lanka to the West Indies.
 What is certain is that traditional English IPAs evolved to have a relatively high alcohol content and a strong bitterness from the large amounts of hopping.
-Since then, a large variety of styles of IPA have been developed with much of the flavour depending on what hops are added and when they are added during the brewing process.
+Since then, a large variety of styles of IPA have been developed, with much of the flavour depending on what hops are added and when they are added during the brewing process.

-The idea for Stinky Bay Brewing Co. was born in British Columbia by two guys working, travelling, and drinking craft beer in Canada.
-Returning to the island of Jersey the dream became a reality and in 2018 the first Session IPA was served at a local beer festival.
-Named after a rugged bay on the north-western tip of the island, today Stinky Bay has the capacity to brew 800 litres of beer a day, that’s well over sixteen hundred pints, and their range includes a craft lager, a pale ale, and a New England style IPA.
+After self-funding and building the microbrewery in 2018, their first Session IPA was served at a local beer festival.
+Today, Stinky Bay has the capacity to brew 800 litres of beer a day, that’s well over sixteen hundred pints, or enough in a year for every adult in Jersey to have a pint.
+The range includes a craft lager, a pale ale, and a New England-style IPA.

 Tasting Stinky Bay Session IPA